kit-data-manager/base-repo/README.md

 ## License

-The IDRP is licensed under the Apache License, Version 2.0.
+The KIT Data Manager is licensed under the Apache License, Version 2.0.